 Convenors: Miesje de Vogel (AWM) and Claire Wright (Wollongong)

 Economic history has experienced a renaissance in recent years, with renewed interest from disciplinary partners, policymakers, and the public.
 This strand seeks to bring together scholars from economic, business, social and cultural history who are using innovative approaches to examine the economic past, and/or are using economic history to make distinctive contributions to historical scholarship and contemporary debate.
-This stream is supported by the Economic History Society of Australia and New Zealand and the ANU Centre of Economic History.
+This stream is supported by the Economic History Society of Australia and New Zealand (EHSANZ) and the ANU Centre of Economic History.
 The inaugural The EHSANZ Postgraduate and ECR Development Prize will be awarded at AHA2018 - full details.

 The scale of war history in Australia and the world

 Convenors: Dr John Connor (ADFA) and Dr Tristan Moss (AWM)